 Check Your Irrigation System

-It’s also a good time to make sure the placement of emitters is keeping up with the growth of your plants.
+It’s also a good time to make sure the placement of emitters has kept up with the growth of your plants.

 Watch for Insect Pests